graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 In addition, `ValueTask<T>` return types are supported for fields built on CLR methods via the schema builder, fields built on CLR methods via `AutoRegisteringObjectGraphType`, and fields built on CLR methods via `FieldDelegate`.

+When manually instantiating a field or subscription resolver, you may use a delegate that return a `ValueTask` by using new constructors available on the `FuncFieldResolver` or `EventStreamResolver` classes.

 ## Breaking Changes

 ### 1. UnhandledExceptionDelegate